 My Citizens, in a strange twist of fate, your Beloved Leader – the always serendipitous TFD! – had been planning to share this recipe of a unique, micro-regional pizza style (that is a personal favorite of mine) when I read this article in NPR yesterday.

 It details how the Mississippi river has been flooding for 42 days now, and it has specifically and dramatically impacted the Quad Cities area – the very micro-region that is the home of this unique and delicious pizza style!
-So, this recipe is dedicated to the Citizens of the region, with the hopes that the waters recede quickly and with minimal damage!
+So, I am posting this recipe with the hopes that the waters recede quickly and with minimal damage!